 Opening 2020 we grew to 3 employees.
 One I would like to specifically spotlight is Porter.
 I don’t think he’d particularly love me writing about him but I also don’t know how much he checks this site.
 So if everyone reading this could do me a favour and not tell him, I’d greatly appreciate it.
-When Porter agreed to come onboard I was very excited.
-I knew him through Tyler and I had yet to hear Tyler mention a nasty word about him, and from everything I had seen I didn’t think I’d have much to say either.
-Over the past year Porter has grown to be our lead tech, no matter the task or challenge Porter has been able to take on all responsibilities and challenges, and either come out a winner, or learn from defeat.
+When Porter agreed to come on board I was very excited.
+I knew him through Tyler and I had yet to hear Tyler mention a nasty word about him, and from everything I had seen, I didn’t think I’d have much to say either.
+Over the past year Porter has grown to be our lead tech, no matter the task or challenge Porter has been able to take on all responsibilities and challenges, and either come out a winner or learn from defeat.
 He’s our go-to guy when we need to make sure a job goes well.
 I could go on but I don’t want this to go to his head and do something crazy and ask for lunch breaks or something.

 I won’t go on and on as we all have Covid/quarantine/lockdown fatigue, but just as every other person with a heartbeat and job worried, “would we have a job tomorrow?”.
-I had spent about a week straight spending the majority of my days running around getting our booth ready for the upcoming Spring Homeshow, and I remember on the Thursday when I got the email that it was to be cancelled.
+I had spent about a week straight spending the majority of my days running around getting our booth ready for the upcoming Spring Homeshow, and I remember on Thursday when I got the email that it was to be cancelled.
 March and April are also generally the leanest months in the plumbing/HVAC world so it couldn’t have come at a worse time of year.

 Near the end of August and into the fall is where we really started noticing how Covid was affecting our industry.
 Manufacturing facilities working at half capacity has made some material scarce or almost non-existent.
 Lead times for material orders grew and we had to ask homeowners to bear with us.
 We upgraded the decals on our newest fleet vehicle and heard nothing but good things.
 (Thank you Stripe Shop) It was during this period as well we added Madison to the team, our first official office administrator.
 She has been a huge help in organizing and growing the company.

 December ended up being a really great month for Family Plumbing and Heating.
 We started off by winning Best HVAC company in Prairie Dog Magazine’s “Best of Regina” awards.
-Voting is done by members of the community which is a great feeling to know how much homeowners care and respect the hard work we put in everyday.
+Voting is done by members of the community which is a great feeling to know how much homeowners care and respect the hard work we put in every day.
 This year we were a little chapped A-word because, due to Covid, we couldn’t get out much in the community like we did the year prior with our BBQ fundraiser.
-But we could only use Covid as an excuse so much, so for the end of the year we made sure to help out where we could this holiday season.
+But we could only use Covid as an excuse so much, so for the end of the year, we made sure to help out where we could this holiday season.

 Thank you to everyone who helped Family Plumbing and Heating have another great year of growth and success.
 We could never have made it this far without such a supportive community.
 Remember that for any plumbing and heating needs Family Plumbing is your best choice.
-We’ve officially been deemed best in the business.
+We’ve officially been deemed the best in the business.

 Have a great 2021!